OptimalBits/bull/README.md

 ![bull](http://files.softicons.com/download/animal-icons/animal-icons-by-martin-berube/png/128/bull.png)

 A lightweight, robust and fast job processing queue.
-Designed with stability and atomicity in mind.
-The API is inspired by Kue.
+Carefully written for rock solid stability and atomicity.

 It uses redis for persistence, so the queue is not lost if the server goes down for any reason.

-If you need more features than the ones provided by Bull check [Kue](https://github.com/learnboost/kue) but keep in mind this open [issue](https://github.com/LearnBoost/kue/issues/130).
+If you need similar features than the ones provided by Bull check [Kue](https://github.com/learnboost/kue) but keep in mind this open [issue](https://github.com/LearnBoost/kue/issues/130).